Visitor’s visa and residence permit

 - grandparents, adult children, parents of adult children

 - foreign nationals from countries outside the EEA who are granted a residence permit in connection with work or study, including as a seasonal worker or student;

 - a foreign national who is to work with film or series production or as a researcher who is exempt from the requirement of a residence permit.

 - foreign nationals residing in the EEA and EEA nationals residing in third countries (unless covered by exemptions that also apply to third-country nationals);

-There are still strict rules for negative tests before entry, tests on entry and quarantine hotels.
+There are still strict rules for negative test before entry, test on entry and quarantine.

 People arriving in Norway from abroad are required to quarantine and present a certificate of negative Covid-19 test.
 The test must be taken less than 24 hours before departure to Norway.
 If you don’t present such a test, you may be refused entry.